steven2249/rgbif/README.md

 --------------------

-Make sure you set the `manuscripts/` as your working directory and then do:

 ```r
 rmarkdown::render("manuscript.Rmd")
 ```

 or use the `knit2pdf` button in your RStudio console.

 Alternately: Using Docker
 -------------------------

-Instead of installing R packages seperately, you can try out RNeXML by running RStudio in a Docker container.
+Instead of installing R packages seperately, you can try out `rgbif` by running RStudio in a Docker container.
 This (a) avoids having to install software dependencies, and (b) avoids altering anything on your local library.
 If the above doesn't work, or just for fun, give this a try.

-The `RNeXML` package and all dependencies are installed on the [rocker/ropensci](http://registry.hub.docker.com/u/rocker/ropensci) Docker container.
-You will still need all the files from this directory (the `manuscripts` directory on the RNeXML Github repository) to build the manuscript.
+The `rgbif` package and all dependencies are installed on the [rocker/ropensci](http://registry.hub.docker.com/u/rocker/ropensci) Docker container.
+You will still need all the files from this directory to build the manuscript.
 Users can decide to run either an R console (accessed through a terminal) or an RStudio instance (accessed through the browser) on the container.

 ### Docker Installation